somoso/wordfreqtask/README.md

 * Java 17

-It would be idea to have:
+It would be nice to have:

 * IntelliJ IDEA